enggarsulistyo/BraviaEngine/README.md

 Version : 4.0.1
 - Update typo at system.prop
-- Fix error ilegal package name in magisk log
+- Fix error ilegal property name in magisk log
 - Add libiwiOmx.so in directory lib

 #